Tommy Hanson was in a coma Monday due to catastrophic organ failure, CNN affiliate WSB reports

-Hanson, who spent most of his career with the Atlanta Braves, had trouble breathing Sunday when he was rushed to an Atlanta hospital and was in a coma Monday due to catastrophic organ failure, CNN affiliate WSB reported, citing unnamed sources.
+Hanson, who spent most of his career with the Braves, had trouble breathing Sunday when he was rushed to an Atlanta hospital, and he was in a coma Monday due to catastrophic organ failure, CNN affiliate WSB reported, citing unnamed sources.

 Citing an unnamed source, the league also reported that Hanson had difficulty breathing Sunday morning and was taken to a hospital.

 “We are incredibly saddened to learn of Tommy’s tragic passing,” Braves President John Schuerholz said in a statement.
 “He was a favorite in the clubhouse and with our staff and he will truly be missed by everyone in Braves Country.
 Our thoughts and prayers are with his wife, family, former teammates and friends.”